top of page

 Dopamine Depletion → Craving Sensitivity

-Lower dopamine amplifies desire for artificial reward.
+Lower dopamine levels amplify the desire for artificial rewards.

 Cortisol Spikes → Stress-Induced Relapse Cycles